 One site I’m particularly interested in is the Cedar Key Cemetery.
 This site is home to more than a thousand marked burials, none of which are African American.
 Local residents have repeatedly told me that an area in the back of the cemetery is home to the town’s African American cemetery or burial ground.
 This area is indicated by signs about unmarked graves

-We recently submitted a grant application to conduct a ground penetrating radar (GPR) survey of this area.
+I recently assisted the Executive Director of the CKHS submit a grant application to conduct a ground penetrating radar (GPR) survey of this area.
 The goal is to locate unmarked graves.
 Until recently, we could only assume these unmarked graves were associated with African American burials.
 I finally walked around the signs and had a look at this part of the cemetery a few weeks ago.
 To my surprise I discovered a marked burial only partially hidden by trees and bushes.
 Unfortunately, I couldn’t make out any of the text on the gravestone.

 Fortunately, we can draw on new digital technologies to create very accurate 3D models of the marker.
 This provides a new way of reading the marker without potentially damaging it.
 This process is called photogrammetry and uses computer software to create a 3D model from a series of 2D photographs.
 The results are below.